Frequently Asked Questions | ePAY

 How affordable is ePAY?

-What are the processing rates for ePAY?
+What are the rates charged for processing through ePAY?

 ePAY Features and Tools

-What is the ePAY Portal, and how do agencies use it?
+What is the ePAY Portal?

-What is the ePAY Dashboard used for?
+What is the ePAY Dashboard?

 How do I add or remove a service or make changes to an existing ePAY service?